JasonCodesC/Nutrient-Analysis/README.md

   frameborder="0"
 ></iframe>

 As you can see as the levels of Sugar, Sodium, and Protein all increase the rating also increases.
-It is worth to note that the relationships aren't exactly linear so our predictions will not be perfect because some points have different ratings but the same nutrients.
-It also ism worth to note that protein has some low rated outliers so there may be more of a negative correlation compared to Sugar and Sodium.
+It is worth to note that the relationships aren't exactly linear so our predictions will not be perfect because some points have different ratings but the same amount of nutrients.
+It also is worth to note that protein has some low rated outliers so there may be more of a negative correlation compared to Sugar and Sodium.

 ### Univariate Analysis